 - Chalk paint is very durable when cured and when you add a wax or water-based polyurethane protective finish.
 One is not better than the other.
 It just comes down to personal choice.

 - Chalk paint gives you lots of decorative options!
-You become a furniture designer since you can alter and mix colors, use clear or colored waxes to create many different decorative finishes, and create modern or aged pieces.
+You become a furniture designer since you can alter and mix colors, use clear or colored waxes to create many different decorative finishes, and create modern., vintage look and aged pieces.

 - Do I want a more contemporary, modern look with paint that is full-coverage.
 If so then don’t distress the paint with sandpaper.
 Once the paint is dry simply add and buff a coat of wax or add a coat of water-based Polyurethane, like Polycrylic in the sheen you desire.

 - Do I want a more chippy look, distressed, rustic or aged look?
 Then use 100 grit sandpaper over the dried paint to distress the finish in areas to make it look old and worn.